-In the same way, we define values for the invariants and the postcondition.
+We also define values for the invariants and the postcondition.
 In the case of invariants, we can access the current heap (invHget), the initial heap (invHget0), the current and initial local variables (invLget and invLget0, resp.) and the current operand stack (invSt).
 The corresponding data structure is defined as follows